What is Bitcoin?

 Bitcoin is decentralized, meaning it doesn’t have a central issuing authority or political institution that controls the amount of bitcoin in circulation.
 But the Bitcoin platform is far from anarchy.

 The whole process is pretty simple and organized: Bitcoin holders are able to transfer bitcoins via a peer-to-peer network.
-These transfers are tracked on the “,” commonly referred to as a giant ledger.
+These transfers are tracked on the “blockchain,” commonly referred to as a giant ledger.
 This ledger records every bitcoin transaction ever made.
 Each “block” in the blockchain is built up of a data structure based on encrypted Merkle Trees.
 This is particularly useful for detecting fraud or corrupted files.
 If a single file in a chain is corrupt or fraudulent, the blockchain prevents it from damaging the rest of the ledger.

 Instead of relying on a government to print new currency, Bitcoin’s blockchain programming manages minting coins.
 It also keeps track of where bitcoins are and ensures the transactions are accurate.